kernel-cyrus/ftrace-chart/README.md

                               "flame" is flamegraph chart (where and times the function has been called)" -f, --function              Function to track
   -t, --timeout               Seconds to trace, you can stop mannully without passing this param.
-  -o, --outdir                Directory to save trace data and chart files.
+  -o, --output                Output trace file (default: result/*.data).

 Trace Mode Example
 ---------------------